Nearly Four Decades of Excellence in Pharmacokinetics Education

 A Completely Revised Approach

-In 2025, the course was intentionally paused to allow for a comprehensive revision of both content and teaching approach.
-The goal: simplifying how pharmacokinetics is taught and applied in drug development, with particular emphasis on drug dosing decisions as a function of disease states, drug-drug interactions, and pharmacogenomic and physiologic variables.
-The Benet Lab has published 13 peer-reviewed manuscripts since 2022 describing and evaluating this streamlined teaching approach.
+In 2025, the course was intentionally paused to allow for a comprehensive revision of both the content and teaching approach.
+The goal: simplifying how pharmacokinetics is taught and applied in drug development, with particular emphasis on drug dosing decisions in drug development for initial drug approval and as applied in labeling and application to drug dosing decisions as a function of disease states, drug-drug interactions, and pharmacogenomic and physiologic variables.
+The Benet Lab has published 13 peer-reviewed manuscripts since 2022, including invited presentations in Pharmacological Reviews and Annual Review of Pharmacology and Toxicology, describing and evaluating this streamlined teaching approach.
+The new approach was first taught in the UCSF graduate pharmacokinetics course in Fall 2025 and then in its present online format, April 29 to May 2, 2026, in US time zones to 77 registrants.

 • 7 Benet Live Lectures with Open Discussion

 Real-time questions and discussion with Dr. Benet.
-Lecture slides emailed prior to each session.
+Lecture slides emailed prior to the course.
+Recordings of lectures will not be provided, but registrants are free to record the lectures for their own use.

 • 7 Interactive Workshops